 Click here for a schedule of upcoming meetings and events.

-Do you take a personal interest in prayerfully supporting the clergy and religious of our Church?
+ABOUT SERRA CLUBDo you take a personal interest in prayerfully supporting the clergy and religious of our Church?
 Does it concern you that many fine young men and women are not supported enough in considering the possibility that God might be calling them to become future priests, brothers or sisters?
 Have you ever wondered how you could possibly assist the Church in fostering more vocations to the priesthood or consecrated life?
 Well, if you answered yes to any of the above, we just might have the opportunity for you.
-Consider joining the newly re-established Serra Club of Arlington here within our diocese.
+Consider joining the Serra Club of Arlington here within our diocese.
 Serra International numbers over 23,000 members worldwide, this organization, comprised mostly of married and single lay men and women, exists primarily to foster and promote vocations to the priesthood and consecrated religious life, as well as to assist its members to grow in a greater understanding, and public witness of our Catholic faith.
 Prayerfully consider becoming a member of this wonderful organization and encourage members of your parish, whom you think might be interested, to do the same.
-Call the Office of Vocations at (703) 841-2514 for more information.
+For more information call or email the Serra Club; see the "Contact" section below.

 ROSTER OF OFFICERSPresident: Jeannette GodlewskiPresident Elect: Thomas YehlVice President for Vocations: Bernard BresnahanVice President for Membership: Marianne CoatesVice President for Programs: Judith DansereauVice President for Communications: Elizabeth ScheurenTreasurer: Thaddeus GodlewskiSecretary: Edward ConklinChaplain: Reverend Robert RippyTrustees: Daniel O'Donohue and Kathryn Maurer